AztecProtocol/aztec-connect/documentation/src/docs/revoke_signing_key.md

 This method allows a user to remove a signing key on their account.
-This is usefull for managing multiple devices, or for device recovery.
+This is useful for managing multiple devices, or for device recovery.

 @spec sdk.ts removeSigningKey